danielplawrence/yorkstimuluseval/README.md

-yorkperceptiontasks
+yorkstimuluseval
 ===================

-Speech perception tasks for my doctoral project on sound change in York.
+Stimulus evaluation tasks for my doctoral project on sound change in York.